bitfocus/companion-satellite/README.md

 Note: This script will create a new user called `satellite`, which Satellite will be run as and will own the configuration.

+### REST API

+The default rest port is 9999
+a GET request to `http://Satellite-IP:9999/api/ip` will return the current target ip a GET request to `http://Satellite-IP:9999/api/port` will return the current target ip

+a POST request to `http://Satellite-IP:9999/api/ip` with a valid ip will connect the sattelite to that ip a POST request to `http://Satellite-IP:9999/api/port` with a valid port number will connect the sattelite to that port

+hostenames are not yet suporrted

 ## Development

 NodeJS 16 is required